 best negotiation books

 The following items are tagged best negotiation books:

 Are You Your Own Worst Enemy?
-We recently interviewed William Ury, co-founder of Harvard’s Program on Negotiation, one of the world’s leading experts on negotiation, and bestselling author of Getting to Yes and Getting Past No, about his new book, Getting To Yes With Yourself.
-Great negotiators know that the path to resolution is not always linear … Read More
+We interviewed William Ury, co-founder of the Program on Negotiation, one of the world’s leading experts on negotiation, and bestselling author of Getting to Yes and Getting Past No, about his book, Getting To Yes With Yourself.
+Great negotiators know that the path to resolution is not always linear but rather … Read More

 The Program on Negotiation at Harvard Law School is pleased to present: Negotiating at Work: Turn Small Wins into Big Gains

 with Deborah Kolb Professor Emerita, Simmons College School of Management Tuesday, November 17 4:00-5:15 PM Pound Hall 102 Harvard Law School Campus Free and open to the public; refreshments will be served.
 About the book: Negotiation is undoubtedly essential to navigating the working world.
 Dr. … Read More

 Program on Negotiation faculty members Jeswald Salacuse, Deborah Kolb, and William Ury were named by Time magazine as the authors of three of the five best negotiation books of 2015.
 Jeswald Salacuse’s latest work, The Global Negotiator: Making, Managing and Mending Deals Around the World in the Twenty-First Century, describes the negotiation skills people need to succeed … Read More

 Lost your password?
 Create a new password of your choice.

 Copyright © 2023 Negotiation Daily.
 All rights reserved.